In 2020, Orijin left her financial services career to work full time on Orijin Bees.

 That purpose is normalizing inclusion during play.
 As Orijin explains it, play is a child’s first introduction to the world.
 “We have to decide how we’re going to show this world to them,” she says.
 “If they’re not included in the toys they’re playing with, what are we teaching them about their place in the world?
 If every child feels represented while they’re playing, we’re telling them that they belong.
 We’re telling them that they’re valued.
 We’re telling them that they’re perfectly made just as they are.”

 Research shows that this type of representation matters to consumers.
-According to a 2022 report from Amazon Ads and Environics Research, about 67% of consumers say it is important that brands they patronize take action to promote diversity, equity, and inclusion (DEI).
-In fact, 7 in 10 consumers say DEI is an important factor when choosing a brand to purchase from, and almost 45% of consumers said they are willing to pay more for a product that reflects and promotes DEI.
+According to the 2023 Higher Impact report from Amazon Ads and Environics Research, 73% of consumers say it is important that brands they patronize take action to promote diversity, equity, and inclusion (DEI).

 Orijin has heard this feedback from her customers too.
 “I love getting the photos of a kid with their doll in the car or little kids shopping with their doll,” she says.
 “But we also hear from a lot of parents that it’s like this healing of their own inner child because they didn’t have those dolls growing up.”